 Why Get a Mortgage Rate Lock?

 Whether buying a house or refinancing, people who don't use a rate lock are at the mercy of mortgage market while it ebbs and flows as the loan is being processed.
-That means that a 5.5% rate when you begin the loan application process may rise to 6% by the closing -- which can add up to big dollars over the life of the loan.
+That means that a 4% rate when you begin the loan application process may rise to 4.5% by the closing -- which can add up to big dollars over the life of the loan.

 Higher interest rates can also increase other loan costs.
 For example, it might mean:

 - you have to put more cash down.
 (This might occur because higher interest rates mean higher monthly payments.
 The lender may want more cash down in order to keep your monthly payments in line with what you can afford or what the lender will allow.)

 If you're refinancing with the purpose of staving off foreclosure, and rates increase, you could lose your home if the lender won't approve you for a higher rate.
 (In a refinance when foreclosure is not an issue, you have options to save the deal in case rates go up -- take out less cash or wait for rates to fall.)

 If interest rates fall during the lock period, you can't take advantage of the lower rate unless you:

 - have included a "float down" provision in the original lock and advise the lender that you want to take advantage of it, or

 - rewrite the rate lock at additional cost.

 When you include a float down option in your rate lock, the lender must give you the locked-in rate if interest rates go up before closing while, if rates go down, you have the right to lock again at a lower rate.
 Because this increases the lender's risk, the price of a float down is higher than the price of a lock without a float down.
 (For more on lock costs, see "Shopping For a Mortgage Rate Lock," below.)